 Size: 5.5″ x 7.75

 Antiquarian book dealer Elkin Mathews and John Lane formed The Bodley Head in 1887 as a firm to sell antiquarian books.
 Primarily at the urging of Lane, works of “stylish decadence” were published by the firm starting in 1894.
-Mathews left soon afterwards, and continued to publish as Elkin Mathews Ltd. He died in 1921.
+Mathews left soon afterward and continued to publish as Elkin Mathews Ltd. He died in 1921.
 The firm became Elkin Mathews & Marrot, Ltd. in 1926, separating the antiquarian book dealer from the publisher.
 Elkin Mathews & Marrot, Ltd. was acquired by publisher Ivor Nicholson & Watson, Ltd. in 1933 and by Allen Unwin in 1945.
 The Rescue Series was published from 1927-1933.
 Seven titles were published in all.